-Core Web Vitals and SEO: How LCP, INP & CLS Impact Google Rankings
+Core Web Vitals & SEO: How They Impact Rankings in 2026 (Next.js Guide)

-Core Web Vitals (LCP, INP, and CLS) are critical Google ranking factors and tiebreakers in 2026, serving as the definitive measure of a website's user experience.
-To maintain search visibility, your site must pass the 'Good' thresholds for all three metrics as measured by real-user data (CrUX), as a failing score on even one metric can directly drag down your overall Page Experience signal and rankings.
+Core Web Vitals (LCP, CLS, and INP) are confirmed Google ranking signals in 2026 — functioning as a tiebreaker in competitive search results where content quality is comparable across the top pages.
+To maintain search visibility, your site should pass the 'Good' thresholds for all three metrics as measured by real-user data (CrUX), as a consistently failing score can put you at a structural disadvantage against equally-strong competitors.

 In this guide, we will cover: